truthixify/ZKU/week-1-intro-to-zkp/w1-assignment/solutions.md

 | Flexibility | Less flexible | Highly flexible |
 | Use Case | Fixed circuits | Dynamic, evolving applications |
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+## Part 3
+Q1a: The number 32 stands for the number of bits the input has.

+Q1b: The possible outputs for LessThan are 0 and 1. when you compare one number with another and the output is zero, means its not less than the other otherwise it is 1.